cindyzhangxy/Joint_GeneSet_Enrichment_Analysis/README.md

-# Pharmacogenetics Analysis: Methotrexate-Induced Mucositis Risk
+# Identifying Pharmacogenetics Variants in Methotrexate-Induced Mucositis Using Gene Set Analysis and Machine Learning

 ## Overview